-The Copper Center Visitor Center Complex, located on the Richardson Highway between Glennallen and Copper Center, is open daily in summer from 9 a.m. to 6 p.m., with reduced hours in winter.
+The Copper Center Visitor Center Complex, located on Richardson Highway between Glennallen and Copper Center, is open daily in summer, 9 a.m. to 5 p.m., May 15 through September 29; closed October through April.

 Ranger-led programs are presented in summer at visitor centers and at Princess Lodge in Copper Center; inquire locally about times, topics and location.